 How to Use the Custom Watercolor Scanned Brush

 So we’ve gone through the process of taking a real-life brush stroke and turning it into a digital brush, but how do we go about using it?

 Well, it’s really simple.
-Just select it from within the Brushes panel and the use the Paintbrush Tool (B) to draw the desired brushstrokes.
+Just select it from within the Brushes panel and then use the Paintbrush Tool (B) to draw the desired brushstrokes.
 That's all the trick in how to paint in Illustrator!

 Unfortunately, since we’re using an image, we can’t change the colors of the watercolor paintbrush.
-On the other hand, if we need to change some of other settings like its Direction, you can easily do that by double-clicking on it from within the Brushes panel and carrying them out from within the Art Brush Options window prompt.
+On the other hand, if we need to change some of the other settings like its Direction, you can easily do that by double-clicking on it from within the Brushes panel and carrying them out from within the Art Brush Options window prompt.

 4. How to Create a Custom Watercolor Brush Using the Image Trace Function